 - Affirm and Encourage

-I want to specifically address the men (but I think the same applies to women): because we can rest that because Jesus is our hope and our righteousness, we can freely say things that are for the encouragement of the whole body (which is made up of both men and women).
+Because we can rest in Jesus as our hope and our righteousness, we can freely say things that are for the encouragement of the whole body (which is made up of both men and women).
 There are ways to equally affirm and encourage one another.
 Affirm all areas, not just one aspect.We should not shy away from affirming both outer and inner beauty.
 As a man, affirming outward beauty can be harder than inner beauty because of my own insecurity and not knowing how to do this well.
 My rule of thumb: I will affirm outer beauty if I think someone looks nice and it is not sexually objectifying the other person.
 There is no sin in affirming outer beauty or fashion.
 Sin is corrupting good things and turning them for our selfish gain.

 Men, affirm beauty.
 God created beauty, therefore we ought to look at one another and see beauty.
 However, do not stop on the outer beauty.
 One of my female friends helpfully articulated: “More than being told I look nice, or that my dress is pretty.
 I need to be encouraged in the Lord, and affirmed of my gifts.”
 We encourage and affirm the outward beauty and the transformation of the inner–being.
 Consider it like this: We can show godly care to our sisters in faith by showing them that their affirmation does not have to be found in those who are not believers, but by those who trust in Jesus.
 We can point them to Jesus by our love for them.